glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 ## Full Rooms

 This section covers loading full rooms with all their layers and elements.
+Layers are sorted in the same order as defined in the Room Editor, with their depths preserved.

+Check the [Payload/Depth](/pages/api/payload/depth) section if you need to adjust layer depths after loading.

 ### Coverage